Nursing Image

 As a BSN graduate, you will be able to

-• apply leadership skills to make moral and ethical decisions based on legal standards and biblical principles; and
+• apply leadership skills to make moral and ethical decisions based on legal standards and biblical principles.

 • demonstrate the personal and professional skills necessary to obtain licensure and enter the nursing profession.